 However, when it comes to your phone, you may not have as many barriers.
 You will most likely pick up the phone from a strange person and feel like your personal space has been intruded upon.
 With these reasons in mind, here is how to ask for a contact number through an email:

 Don’t Give The Option Of Communicating Via Email

 The phrase you are most likely to use is “Would you prefer to communicate via phone or email?”.

-While the phrase is not wrong, because your recipient’s instincts are already guiding them away from sharing their phone number, they will most probably say via email.
-You should clearly, but politely state that “I intend to communicate via phone” and your give reasons for doing so, for example:
+While the phrase is not wrong, because your recipient’s instincts are already guiding them away from sharing their contact number, they will most probably say it with an email.
+You should clearly, but politely state that “I intend to communicate via phone” and you give reasons for doing so, for example:

-“I prefer to communicate via phone for urgent or sensitive matters.“
+“I prefer to hold a conference call for urgent or sensitive matters.“